 Apprenticeships in Scotland

-Apprenticeships provide people with the opportunity to study towards a nationally-recognised qualification while gaining hands-on experience through on-the-job training.
+Apprenticeships offer individuals the chance to earn a nationally recognised qualification while gaining practical experience through on-the-job training.

-- Foundation - equip secondary school pupils with workplace experience while completing their National 5s and Highers.
+- Foundation apprenticeships - equip secondary school pupils with workplace experience as they complete their National 5s and Highers.

-- Modern - aimed at people aged 16 and over.
+- Modern apprenticeships - aimed at individuals aged 16 and older.

-- Graduate - allows apprentices to take their studies up to Masters level.
+- Graduate apprenticeships - allow apprentices to pursue studies up to the Masters level.

-See the Scottish Credit and Qualifications Framework (SCQF) for an idea of how Scottish apprenticeship qualifications compare with other Scottish Vocational Qualifications (SVQs).
+See the Scottish Credit and Qualifications Framework (SCQF) for a comparison of Scottish apprenticeship qualifications with other Scottish Vocational Qualifications (SVQs).

-You can view all the Scottish apprenticeship subjects available at APPRENTICESHIPS.SCOT - Explore frameworks.
+View all available Scottish apprenticeship subjects at APPRENTICESHIPS.SCOT - Explore frameworks.

-Get more general information at what is an apprenticeship?
+For more general information, visit what is an apprenticeship?

 Foundation apprenticeships

-Aimed at those still at school, you'll study for a foundation apprenticeship (FA) alongside your National 5s and Highers (equivalent to GCSEs and AS-levels), meaning you'll leave school with a well-rounded and valuable skillset.
+Aimed at those still at school, foundation apprenticeships (FAs) allow you to earn a qualification alongside your National 5s and Highers (equivalent to GCSEs and AS-levels).
+This means you'll graduate with a well-rounded skillset.

-Taken over two years, typically beginning in S5, pupils take time out from the classroom to gain workplace experience and make progress towards an SCQF-recognised qualification.
+Typically starting in S5, FAs span two years.
+During this time, students take time out of the classroom to gain workplace experience and progress towards an SCQF-recognised qualification.

 FAs are offered in the following three subjects at SCQF Levels 4/5: